GBarnsley/IVODE/README.md

 Current models avaiable are:

-- static_model: static (meaning fixed force of infection) ODE model of immunity to a vaccine-preventable disease
+- *static_model*: static (meaning fixed force of infection) ODE model of immunity to a vaccine-preventable disease
-- dynamic_model: dynamic (meaning infections and recovery are explictly modelled) ODE model of immunity to a vaccine-preventable disease
+- *dynamic_model*: dynamic (meaning infections and recovery are explictly modelled) ODE model of immunity to a vaccine-preventable disease

 ## Example